mmelkersen/EndpointManager/Remediation/Secure Boot/README-SecureBootCertificateUpdate.md

 > **Key principle (v2.1):** A device is only reported as **COMPLIANT** when `WindowsUEFICA2023Capable = 2`, meaning the 2023 certificate is in the UEFI DB **and** the device is booting from it.
 Setting the registry opt-in alone is not sufficient.
 >
+> **New in v4.0:** Integration with Microsoft's modern `WinCsFlags.exe` API for certificate deployment, completely bypassing the need for `.bin` payload files and preventing legacy `0x80070002` errors.
+Extensive diagnostic checks were added, including pre-flight payload validation for the legacy scheduled task, firmware-level UEFI DB verification (`Get-SecureBootUEFI`), and Secure Boot Event Log harvesting.
+>
 > **New in v3.0:** Both scripts now accept `FallbackDays` (default: 30) and `TimestampRegPath` (default: `HKLM:\SOFTWARE\Mindcore\Secureboot`) parameters.
-If a device has been opted in for longer than `FallbackDays` without reaching compliance, the remediation script automatically falls back to the direct `AvailableUpdates` method (KB5025885 Mitigation 1+2), bypassing the Windows Update wait.
+If a device has been opted in for longer than `FallbackDays` without reaching compliance, the remediation script automatically falls back to the direct methods (WinCS or AvailableUpdates), bypassing the Windows Update wait.
 Detection output includes countdown/status for the fallback timer.
 >
 > **New in v2.1:** Each detection run writes detailed diagnostic data to a local log file, including TPM status, BitLocker state, Windows Update health, pending reboot indicators, and a full Secure Boot registry dump.
 Stage-specific **WHY** and **NEXT STEPS** guidance helps IT pros quickly identify root causes without remote access.